aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/copy-a-worksheet/_index.md

 {{% alert color="primary" %}}

-The AddCopy method returns the newly added worksheet's index which can be used to access the worksheet instance.
+The AddCopy method returns the newly added worksheet's index, which can be used to access the worksheet instance.
 For more details on how to access worksheets, read [Access Worksheets](/cells/net/aspose-cells-gridweb/access-worksheets/).

 {{% /alert %}}